 What is AI recruiting?

 AI recruiting is the use of artificial intelligence in the talent acquisition process.
-From auto-screening candidates to managing communication to more effectively to interviewing and assessing candidates, AI has a number of applications that can help recruiting professionals hire smarter, faster, and without bias.
+From auto-screening candidates to managing communication to more effectively interview and assess candidates, AI has a number of applications that can help recruiting professionals hire faster, smarter, and without bias.

 The purpose of AI recruiting is to streamline or automate parts of the recruiting workflow.
 This, in turn, enables recruiters to work more efficiently, hire the best-fit candidates, and spend more time on the work that only humans can do—like building strong relationships.